josp70/gridfs-express/README.md

 app.use('/api/gridfs', routerAPI);
 ```

-When we invoke `gridfs` on an express router two endpoint are defined
+When we invoke `gridfs` on an express router the following endpoints
-for that router:
+are defined for that router:

-* POST /upload: the attached files are uploaded to the gridfs.
+* `POST /upload`: the attached files are uploaded to the gridfs.
 It is
   possible to specify a collection name in the query parameter `fs`
   and a key fields to used when inserting the file, this allow to
   upload the same filename if different keys are provided.

-* GET /download retrieve the file given the query parameters
+* `GET /download`: retrieve the file given the query parameters
   `filename` and `fs`.
+* `GET /list`: list the files uploaded
+* `DELETE /delete`: remove from the gridfs the file provided in query
+  parameters `filename` and `fs`.

-It is up to the service to compute a key object to diffentiate files
+It is up to the service to compute a key object to differentiate files
 with the same name, this can be normally compute form the request
 (query parameters or JWT)

 ## Options

-The second arguemtn to the function `gridfs` is an object with options
+The second arguement to the function `gridfs` is an object with options
 to conigure the endpoints.
 It is required to provide a function member
 to get the mongodb connection: